jakubrwisniewski/jakubrwisniewski/README.md

 ### About me

-I'm frontend developer, tech geek and passionated cyclist.
-I'm focused on writing good quality code and still improving my coding skills and knowledge.
+I'm frontend/React developer (a bit addicted to coding), tech geek and passionated cyclist.
+I'm focused on writing good quality code and constantly improving my coding skills and knowledge.
 I have 10+ years of experience in commercial development.
-It was always about JavaScript.
-I like and I'm not afraid of challenges and changing something.
+It was always close to JavaScript.
+I like challenges, continuous development.
+I'm not afraid of refactoring.
+Writing unit test became my daily habit.

 ### What motivates me